4Federiz/BLoC-Pattern/README.md

 # bloc

-A simple example of the BLoC Pattern
+A simple example of the BLoC Pattern using the boilerplate Flutter App.